fannynabis/chameleon-documentation-en/portale__webseiten.md

 The button ***Edit page tree*** is available on the upper edge of the dataset.

-Hier haben Sie die Möglichkeit, den Seitenbaum des ausgewählten Portals zu editieren.
-Sie können die einzelnen Baumknoten per Drag&Drop verschieben oder mit der rechten Maustaste (Mac = Apfel linksklick) auf die Editiermöglichkeiten im Kontextmenü zugreifen.
+~~Hier haben Sie die Möglichkeit, den Seitenbaum des ausgewählten Portals zu editieren.
+Sie können die einzelnen Baumknoten per Drag&Drop verschieben oder mit der rechten Maustaste (Mac = Apfel linksklick) auf die Editiermöglichkeiten im Kontextmenü zugreifen.~~

+In here it is possible to edit the page tree of the selected portal.
+You can move every single tree node via drag&drop or by clicking the right mouse button (mac = apple and left-click) and selecting editing possibilities in the context menu.

 ![](bild5.png)